Ezzard Charles: Charles vs. Marciano

-In 1951, Charles fought Walcott a third time and lost the title by knockout in the seventh round.
-Charles lost a controversial decision in their fourth and final bout.
+On July 18, 1951, Charles made his ninth and final title defense in a third fight against Walcott.
+Having been defeated twice before, Walcott was a 9:1 underdog, but scored a major upset, knocking out Charles with a perfect left hook to the jaw in the seventh round.
+Charles fought a rematch with Walcott the following year, but lost a controversial decision in their fourth and final bout.
 If Charles had won this fight, he would have become the first man in history to regain the heavyweight championship.
-Remaining a top contender with wins over Rex Layne, Tommy Harrison and Coley Wallace, Charles knocked out Bob Satterfield in an eliminator bout for the right to challenge Heavyweight Champion Rocky Marciano.
-His two stirring battles with Marciano are regarded as ring classics.
+Remaining a top contender with wins over Rex Layne, Tommy Harrison and Coley Wallace, Charles scored a second-round knockout over Bob Satterfield in a heavyweight title eliminator bout on January 13, 1954.
+Charles was now next in line to challenge the new Heavyweight Champion: Rocky Marciano.

+The two stirring battles between Charles and Marciano are regarded as ring classics.
 In the first bout, held in Yankee Stadium on June 17, 1954, he valiantly took Marciano the distance, going down on points in a vintage heavyweight bout.
 Charles is the only man ever to last the full 15-round distance against Marciano.
 Marciano won a unanimous decision.
 Referee Ruby Goldstein scored the bout 8-5-2 in rounds for the champion.
-Judge Artie Aidala scored the fight 9-5-1 while judge Harold Barnes' tally was 8-6-1.
-Nevertheless, a number of fans and boxing writers felt that Charles deserved the decision.
+Judge Artie Aidala scored the fight 9-5-1 while judge Harold Barnes' tally was 8–6–1.
 In their September rematch, Charles landed a severe blow that actually split Marciano's nose in half.
 Marciano's cornermen were unable to stop the bleeding and the referee almost halted the contest until Marciano rallied with an eighth-round knockout.
+The fight was awarded The Ring’s 1954 Fight of the Year.

 Later career

-Like many boxers, financial problems forced Charles to continue fighting, losing 13 of his final 23 fights.
-He retired with a record of 93-25-1 (52 KOs).
+Unfortunately for Charles, like many boxers, financial problems forced him to continue fighting.
+Age and damage sustained during his career caused Charles to begin a sharp decline following his title fights.
+Over the next four years, he lost on points to heavyweight contenders Tommy "Hurricane" Jackson, Harry Matthews and heavyweight champion of Mexico, Alfredo Zuany.
+He was also disqualified during a fight against Dick Richardson, who later became the European heavyweight champion.
+Overall Charles lost 13 of his final 23 fights.
+Charles retired after his final bout on September 1, 1959.
+He finished with a final record of 95-25-1 and scored 52 knockout victories.